- To understand how to create anchor links within a policy

 - Anchor Link

-Anchor links are like bookmarks that can be placed within any content in the PolicyStat editor.
+Anchor links are like bookmarks that can be placed within any content in the PolicyStat Editor.
 Once an anchor is established, it can be linked to from any location on the current page or other external pages.
 When the link is clicked, the user who clicks will be taken directly to the anchored text on the page.
-If the link is clicked from an external policy or page, the user who clicks will be taken first to the policy in question, then the anchored text.
+If the link is clicked from an external policy or page, the user who clicks will be taken first to the policy in question, then automatically to the anchored text.

 - Heading Deep Link